-The situation in the South now is very disturbing; there is great division how to deal with North Korea.
+The situation in the South now is very disturbing; there is great division in how to deal with North Korea.
 Moon Jae-in, instead of speaking out for the human rights of the Korean people, is working on behalf of the Kim dictatorship through his actions.
 His party pushed through legislation banning getting information into North Korea.
 Kim's sister demanded that sending information by balloon must stop.

-Defectors came up with some techniques to get information into North Korea -- filling bottles that would float.
+Here's a technique defectors came up with to get information into North Korea - filling bottles that would float upon the shore of North Hwanghae province.
 Also sending balloons with masks, flash drives with information, leaflets.
 All this has been banned by the current South Korean government.